mwaylabs/uikit-sample-portal/README.md

 All steps to build the portal are documented here: https://github.com/mwaylabs/uikit-sample-portal/wiki

 For the API a simple [json-server](https://github.com/typicode/json-server) was set up to store the data.

-For the live demo the portal is deployed via gh-pages and is available here: https://mwaylabs.github.io/uikit-sample-portal

 The server is deployed via AWS Code Deploy on an EC2 instance.
 All steps for the AWS deployment are documented [here](./json-server/README.md)